Joel Corry to come to Aberdeen as part of 2021 tour

-British DJ, producer and television personality Joel Corry is set to kick off his 2021 tour in Aberdeen.
+British DJ, producer and television personality Joel Corry’s Aberdeen gig has sold out.

-The Kiss FM resident will bring his tour to the city’s popular music venue Unit 51 on Carnegie’s Brae on Friday October 22.
+The Kiss FM resident is bringing his tour to Unit 51 on Carnegie’s Brae on Friday October 22.

+And tickets, which went on sale at 10am this morning, sold out in just 34 minutes.

 “This is the first of many amazing acts we have planned for the venue, so keep those eyes peeled.”

+He added: “Aberdeen is looking forward to getting out out.
+It’s going to be a great night.”

-The Head & Heart chart-topper is mainly known for his Platinum-selling breakthrough single ‘Sorry’ which spent 10 weeks in the UK Top 10 back in 2019, peaking at #6.
+Head & Heart chart-topper Joel Corry is mainly known for his platinum-selling breakthrough single Sorry which spent 10 weeks in the UK Top 10 back in 2019, peaking at number six.

 The song also broke Shazam’s all-time daily record in the UK after receiving more than 41,000 tags in one 24-hour period during the summer.

-His new single titled BED will see him collaborate with RAYE and legendary DJ and producer David Guetta.
+His new single titled BED is a collaboration with RAYE and legendary DJ and producer David Guetta.

 The musician wrote the song to capture the feelings of longing experienced by many people during the pandemic.